elusivecodes/FrostCore/README.md

 - `callback` is the function you wish to wrap.
 - `wait` is the number of milliseconds to wait between executions.
-- `leading` is a Boolean indicating whether you wish the function to execute on the leading edge of the wait period, and will default to *true*.
+- `leading` is a boolean indicating whether you wish the function to execute on the leading edge of the wait period, and will default to *true*.
-- `trailing` is a Boolean indicating whether you wish the function to execute on the trailing edge of the wait period, and will default to *true*.
+- `trailing` is a boolean indicating whether you wish the function to execute on the trailing edge of the wait period, and will default to *true*.

 ```javascript
 const throttled = Core.throttle(callback, wait, leading, trailing);